zheyron/Endless_Runner/README.md

 # Developer
 * Code: Nicolas Martin Rodriguez
 * Music: Nicolas Martin Rodriguez
-* Background: downloaded background animation by CC0.
+* Background: downloaded background animation from a open ended library.
 You may not use this background asset on commercial projects as I was not the creator.

 # Purpose
 The purpose of this project is to develop an endless runner game with physics-based mechanics using the p5.js library.
 The game aims to provide an engaging experience where the player controls a character that can jump, glide, and change shape to avoid obstacles and enemies.
 The inclusion of bosses, projectiles, and increasing difficulty levels adds depth and challenge to the gameplay.